top of page

 • Addictions

 At Elementa Psychology, we have clinicians who successfully integrate EMDR with other effective psychotherapies to maximise treatment effects.
-These practitioners are: Kate, Laura Capitanio, Tania, Naomi, Elizabeth, and Laura Murfett.
+These practitioners are: Kate, Laura Capitanio, Tania, Naomi, Elizabeth, Laura Murfett, and Della Michie.

 Often disturbing events happen in our lives that stay with us.
 The brain cannot process information as it ordinarily does.
 One moment can become ‘frozen in time’ and remembering the trauma may feel as bad as going through it for the first time.
 This is because the images, sounds, smells and feelings still seem to be there – they haven’t changed.
 Such memories have a lasting negative effect that interferes with the way a person sees the world and the way that they relate to other people.